Catastrophe9260/Brain-Tumor-Classification/README.md

 # Brain Tumor Classification
-Implemented a CNN in Python using TensorFlow to differentiate between certain types of brain tumors.
+Implemented a convolutional neural network (CNN) in Python using TensorFlow to differentiate between certain types of brain tumors.
 The model classifies 2D brain MRI scans as having a specific type of tumor or no tumor.

 ## Types of Brain Tumors
 1. Glioma - growth of a tumor from glial cells which normally support neurons.